Explosive synchronization in networks of Type-I neurons with electrical synapses: Results

 \subsection{Networks of Morris-Lecar neurons}

 In the previous section, we reported that the SF networks of the normal form of Type-I neurons (the QIF model) show explosive synchronization with complete and partial degree-frequency correlation.
 However, the transition becomes smooth if the degrees and the frequencies are uncorrelated.
-Motivated by these results, we consider Type-I Morris-Lecar neurons on the same network topologies with different levels of degree-frequency correlation.
+Now, we generalize these results to Type-I Morris-Lecar neurons operating close to the SNIC bifurcation on the same network topologies with different levels of degree-frequency correlation.
 A Morris-Lecar neuron, modeled by Eq.~(\ref{ML_main}), shows Type-I behavior for the chosen parameter values of section \ref{model}.
-With these parameter values a SNIC bifurcation, separating excitable and oscillatory states, occurs at $I_{ext} \approx 39.6$ \cite{TSUMOTO2006293}.
-Following section \ref{model}, we correlate the frequency of a neuron with its degree as per the rule $I_{i, ext} = I_0 + \varepsilon k_i$, with $I_0 > 39.6$.
-Simulations were performed for scale-free networks of 1000 ML neurons.
+With these parameter values an SNIC bifurcation, separating excitable and oscillatory states, occurs at $I_{ext} \approx 39.6 \mu A /cm^2 \ $ \cite{TSUMOTO2006293}.
+Following section \ref{model}, we correlate the frequency of a neuron with its degree as per the rule $I_{i, ext} = I_0 + \varepsilon k_i$, with $I_0 = 43.0 \mu A /cm^2$ and $\varepsilon = 0.01$.
+With these parameters, $I_{ext}$ for nearly all neurons lies between $43.0 \mu A /cm^2$ and $44.0 \mu A /cm^2$ for scale-free networks considered in our simulations (see Appendix \ref{appC} for details), consistent with weak heterogeneity.
+Moreover, with this range of $I_{ext}$, all neurons lie close to the SNIC bifurcation.
+The Simulations were performed for scale-free networks of 1000 ML neurons.
 The strength of the electrical synapse was varied following the procedure considered for scale-free networks of QIF neurons.
 The order parameter was calculated using the phases defined in Eq.~(\ref{phase}).
 First, we consider complete degree-frequency correlation with different $\gamma$ values of the scale-free network.
-Results are shown in Fig.~\ref{fig1.21}.
+Results are shown in Fig.~\ref{figure7}.
 The transition to synchronization is explosive with a sharp jump in the order parameter accompanied by hysteresis.